actix/actix-website/content/docs/getting-started.md

 see below how to register the other route that does not use a routing macro.

 Next, create an `App` instance and register the request handlers.
-Use `App::service` for the handlers using routing macros and `App::route` for manually routed handlers, declaring the a path and method.
+Use `App::service` for the handlers using routing macros and `App::route` for manually routed handlers, declaring the path and method.
 Finally, the app is started inside an `HttpServer` which will serve incoming requests using your `App` as an "application factory".